-Beginning on April 1, 2023, the Lender has the right to convert all or any portion of the outstanding balance under the Note into a number of shares of common stock obtained by dividing the amount of the Note being converted by the Conversion Price (as defined below).
-In addition, we have the right to convert all or any portion of the outstanding balance under the Note into shares of common stock at a conversion price of \$2.00 per share if certain conditions have been met at the time of conversion, including if at any time after the six-month anniversary of the closing date, the daily volume-weighted average price of our common stock on Nasdaq equals or exceeds \$2.50 per share (subject to adjustments for stock splits and stock combinations) for a period of 30 consecutive trading days.
+Beginning on April 1, 2023 (or April 1, 2024, with respect to the Repriced Principal Amount, if this Proposal No. 3 is approved), the Lender has the right to convert all or any portion of the outstanding balance under the Note into a number of shares of common stock obtained by dividing the amount of the Note being converted by the Conversion Price.
+In addition, we have the right to convert all or any portion of the outstanding balance under the Note into shares of common stock at a Conversion Price of \$2.00 per share if certain conditions have been met at the time of conversion, including if at any time the daily volume-weighted average price of our common stock on Nasdaq equals or exceeds \$2.50 per share (subject to adjustments for stock splits and stock combinations) for a period of 30 consecutive trading days.
 We may make payments (i) in cash, (ii) in shares of common stock, with the number of shares being equal to the portion of the applicable payment amount divided by the Conversion Price, or (iii) a combination of cash and shares of common stock.
 Any payments made by us in cash, including prepayments or repayment at maturity, will be subject to an additional fee of 7.5%.